When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Gastroscopy for children

-In addition, sedation is used for indications such as:
+In addition, sedation is used for such indications as:

 • serious condition of the child;